Ross Elliott Surveying

 - where a further investigation has been recommended in a previous Level 1, 2 or 3 survey report

-- a mortgage lender’s surveyor has requested a report
+- a mortgage lender’s surveyor has requested a report on a property you are buying

 - a seller may want a second opinion on a defect highlighted in a survey to aid negotiations.